For Quicken users

 Keep Quicken as your system of record.
 Use FinlyLife when you need a plan.

-Import a Quicken net worth snapshot, ask a real question, and get next steps grounded in your household data.
+Import a Quicken net worth snapshot, ask a real question, and get next steps based on your household data.

 Fast workflow